CharleneChar/ACExercise_LinkShortener/README.md

 ## Link Shortener Project :toolbox:
 **Hi!
-This is code for building a website of link shortener.
-It shortens a provided link and display the shortened link for use.**
+This is code for building a website of link shortener. \
+The website shortens a provided link and display the shortened link for use.**

 ### :link: Project Prerequisites
 1. Node.js (version 14.16.0)